|Tour of Province of Quebec - Part 4: Montreal

 several islands, including Heron Island, surrounded by the powerful rapids in this section of St. Lawrence River.

-night-herons.
-The wooded areas at the far end of this picture are the islands and there are more powerful
+herons.
+The wooded areas at the far end of this picture are the islands and there are more powerful rapids on

 More than 10 cormorants perching on this tree on an island among the rapids of the St. Lawrence River.